Bob Lacey: 1978–79

 In just his fourth major league appearance, he struck out future Hall of Famer Reggie Jackson twice in a crucial situation, enraging Jackson and the Yankees in the process.
 Later, he would engage in a brawl with the Kansas City Royals' Darrell Porter, who called Lacey a "crazy, immature, punk."
 Despite this, he emerged as Oakland's most reliable relief pitcher and led the American League in appearances in 1978.

 No other pitcher in league history inherited more baserunners than Bob Lacey did in 1978 (104).
 Despite that, he won eight games, crafted a 3.01 ERA and saved five games.
-He had a disappointing 1979 season suffering with bursitis in his heel, but then again, so did the A's as they lost 109 games.
-He fell out of favor with Martin, who refused to use Lacey at all during spring training.
-In fact, legend goes that Martin went so far to bar anyone from even playing catch with Lacey.
+He had a disappointing 1979 season suffering with bursitis in his heel.

 1980

 In 1980, Lacey may have been the least used closer of the modern era.
 While Lacey appeared in a team-high 47 games, finishing 31, he only earned six saves.
 This was due to Oakland's record-setting starting pitching.
 In what will likely never be duplicated in today's game, the A's pitched an astonishing 94 complete games in 1980, leaving little left for relievers like Lacey.
 This eventually led to friction with his manager, Billy Martin, over how he was used.
 Martin did give Lacey his first ever starting assignment on the next-to-last day of the season, and he blanked the Milwaukee Brewers.
 Naturally, it was a complete game.